Wyntuition/jekyll-now/todo/03-work-project.md

             - # in initial_response is very close to case_header.
 Check initial_response with repeating case_numbers?
+                Should be one case header to initial_response?
 Otherwise, each should tie to a case header?